TheRoboticsClub/2015-ieee-delorean/Raspberry_Pi_Code/ROS_Raspberry/Updates.md

 We were able to make the ROS python scripts.
 It takes the difference between 2 points separated 1 second.
 It should calculate de distance between the 2 points and the bearing in degrees.
 Testing is pending.

+29, May 2018----------------------------------------------------------------------------------------------------------

+Today we started gps_path_planer node.
+This node, as it is now, takes one coordinate point from command arguments and gets the distance between that coordinate and the actual car position.
+Also, if the distance is less that 5 meters, it prints an alert on the output.
+So, now we have this nodes about gps:

+nmea_serial_driver <---this node it´s simply the gps serial driver.
+Gives fixes in /fix topic

+topic_tools relay  <---this node redirects messages from /fix to /gps/fix

+gps_distance_bearing  <---this node gives the distance and bearing between 2 points separated 1 second (it gives information about the car heading and the distance traveled on 1 second).
+Publishes on /gps/bearing and /gps/distance

+gps_odometry_vel <--- same as before but the operations are done by looking into /vel topic data from the serial driver.
+We are not very sure if this node will do well.

+gps_path_planner <--- this node will take a coordinate point given by command line and calculate the distance and bearing between the car position and that point.
+In the next days, we will try to make the node do basic navigation (publish Twist messages based on bearing and distance calculated on this node)